acraven/dockerised-dotnet-core-api/readme.md

 `docker-run.sh` - run the packaged container.

+`local-test.bat` - build and run tests in Windows.

 Linux
 -----
 When using Linux, use `find . -name '*.sh' | xargs git update-index --chmod=+x` to make the .sh files executable.
 Boot2Docker doesn't have this problem, but instead sets all files to be executable.